JiangXL/BIO206-15/Lecture1.md

 | Cell divison | amitosis|mitosis & meiosis|
 | Biochemical diversity | much more | much less|

+So, the bescribes the size of a yeast cell is 10-100micrometer

 ### Structure of an animal cell

 Cells visuallied by microscope.